Digital Citizenship

 by

 This post contains extensive resources for you to promote Digital Citizenship Week in your classroom, school, or home.
 For 2024 Digital Citizenship Week is October 14th through the 18th, but you do not have to wait until then to teach digital citizenship.
-With the increased prevalence of social media pervading the lives of our students, and the increase in online scams, anytime is a good opportunity to educate students of all ages in digital citizenship.
+With the increased prevalence of social media pervading the lives of our students, and the increase in online scams and cyber threats, anytime is a good opportunity to educate students of all ages in digital citizenship.

 The research on the impact of social media and the internet on young people is extensive and convincing.
 Impacts include but are not limited to: cyber bullying (1), vaping use (2), depression (3), physical activity (4), body image disorders (5), and social-emotional wellness (6).